Glossary of AI Development Terms

 Max Mode

-Section titled “Max Mode”Enhanced context mode in Cursor that uses token-based pricing to provide maximum model capabilities and context window for complex tasks.
+Section titled “Max Mode”Cursor’s enhanced context mode that uses token-based pricing to provide maximum model capabilities and the full context window for complex tasks.

 MCP (Model Context Protocol)